eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 isaway <nickname> [channel]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: determine if a user is marked as 'away' on a server.
 IMPORTANT: this command is only reliable on its own when the IRCv3 away-notify capability is available and negotiated with the IRC server (if you didn't add this to your config file, it likely isn't enabled- you can confirm using the ``cap`` Tcl command).
-To use this command without the away-notify capability negotiated, use ``resetchan <channel> a`` on a channel the user is on to refresh the channel list.
+To use this command without the away-notify capability negotiated, use ``refreshchan <channel> w`` on a channel the user is on to refresh the channel list.
 This will refresh the current away status for the user stored by Eggdrop.

   Returns: 1 if Eggdrop is currently tracking someone by that nickname is marked 'away' (again, see disclaimer above) by an IRC server; 0 otherwise.